Apply to School Counseling

 - Official transcripts from all degree-granting institutions attended.
 The admission committee reserves the right to request official transcripts from universities where an applicant has attended but did not complete a degree.
 Please note that not submitting all transcripts where courses have been completed could impact course waivers.

-- Two professional recommendations must be completed on our school counseling recommendation form.
+- Two professional/academic recommendations must be completed on our school counseling recommendation form.

 - Optional Resume.